Swarbzz/Swarbzz/README.md

 - Studied for a B.A.
 (Hons) in Ancient History & Archaeology, achieved a 2:1
 - Ancient History & Archaeology => Coding, who would have thought it?

-##### 2003-2010: The Perse School, Cambridge
+#### 2003-2010: The Perse School, Cambridge

 - A Levels: History-B, Politics-B, English Literature-B

 ## Experience

-#### Shop Manager:
+> **Shop Manager from June 2018 – July 2019:**

-June 2018 – July 2019: I was a manager at the Butcher & Bab based in Liverpool Street, London.
+I was a manager at the Butcher & Bab based in Liverpool Street, London.
 It is a food unit that specialises in guilt-free gourmet kebabs.
 I was in charge of orders and prep, as well as serving during service and opening and closing the shop itself.
 I was also in charge of ordering certain products and developing a relationship with our suppliers.
 Throughout my time there I spearheaded